noelbue/my-personal-task-manager/README.md

 - Sort tasks by title, priority, deadline, or creation date
 - Filter tasks by completion status and tags
 - Customizable background color
+- Search functionality for tasks
+- "Due Soon" indicator for tasks approaching their deadline
+- Visual feedback for task editing

 ## Usage
 1. Click the '+' button to open the 'Add New Task' form.